 But what essentials does a good police exam prep book need to have?
 What exactly do you have to know for the test, and what is the best way to study?

 The road to becoming a police officer is long and hard.
 It’s designed to weed out people who don’t possess the constitution needed for such a demanding position.
 However, an individual who makes it through the process and can handle the pressures will have a rewarding career.
-Besides knowing that your purpose is to protect and to serve, you will receive a good salary, benefits that other jobs can't match, and job security.
+Besides knowing that your purpose is to protect and serve, you will receive a good salary, benefits that other jobs can't match, and job security.

 While it’s impossible to study for the background checks, character assessment, and drug-screening portions of the exam process, a prep book can help you better understand the physical requirements needed for the job.
 When it comes to refreshing yourself on the cognitive requirements, however, a prep book is invaluable.
-In fact, using a prep book could make the difference between receiving a passing and failing grade.
+In fact, using a prep book could make the difference between receiving a passing and a failing grade.

 Since applicants are limited to just two written exams in each 12-month period, if you're not fully prepared, it could drastically delay or completely derail your entire process.